by Barbara J. Andrews, Founder-1st

 wide going away.
 Hocks are well let down and stifle is well bent

-The Miniature Bull Terrier Standard specifies feet
+The Miniature Bull Terrier Standard

 are round and compact and have well arched toes.
 What is doesn't